 Around one-third of the world’s food is wasted (Food and Agriculture Organization of the UN), and a significant portion of that food waste occurs at the consumer level.
 In North America, consumers are the cause for 40% of food waste, while the other 31% happens at the commercial/industrial level, and the last 29% at pre-production (Institute of Food Technologists).
 Since nearly half of food waste is negligence on our part, we can actually do something about it (rather than pin total responsibility on corporations, grocery stores, etc).

 The plant-based component of wastetarianism also has a positive environmental impact.
 The Guardian reports that limiting animal products is the most significant way we can reduce our footprint.
 If everyone were vegan, we could reduce farmland by 75%.
 This would not only lead to a decrease in land use, but also water consumption and greenhouse gases.
 Certain threatened species might also be able to reclaim their homes.

 That being said, it’s clear that reducing consumption of conventional meat helps counter inefficient and cruel food production, and limits our environmental impact.
-The plant-based diet of a wastetarian does just this, and their efforts to reduce food waste also ensure that no step of the complex food production process–raising livestock, ploughing fields, transporting goods–was for naught.
+The plant-based diet of a wastetarian does just this, and their efforts to reduce food waste also ensure that no step of the complex food production process was wasted, whether that’s raising livestock, plowing fields, transporting goods, etc.

 What being Wastetarian Looks Like (examples)

 - Taking home your own leftovers when eating out, and maybe even the leftovers of those you’re eating with.
 Don’t be shy in asking—most people don’t care; I’ve taken home leftovers from work lunches.
 Bonus if you bring your own container to prevent plastic/paper waste 🙂